 One element that can transform a space (without taking up very much space) is music.
-I remember when I was little I went over a friends house and there was music playing outside.
+I remember when I was little I went to a friend’s house and there was music playing outside.
 I wanted to change the song; however, I couldn’t fine the radio anywhere.
-It turns out that the sound was actually coming out of a speaker disguised as a rock.
+I soon learned that the sound was coming out of a speaker disguised as a rock.
 Even at my young age I realized that I was looking at a really creative design.
 Shown below is an image of this type of speaker.

-A better design solution would be to have a small, but powerful speaker that is visually attractive.
+A better design solution for someone wanting a speaker that blends into their environment would be to have a small, but powerful speaker that is visually attractive.
 A good example of this is the Tivoli Model One Radio, which includes natural wood elements while still clearly being a speaker.
-Farm, a company that worked with Tivoli states “behind the Model One’s simple appearance, is a multitude of technology facilitating higher sound reproduction and better reception over anything else near it in size or cost” (2017).
+Farm Design Inc., a company that worked with Tivoli to create this speaker, states “behind the Model One’s simple appearance, is a multitude of technology facilitating higher sound reproduction and better reception over anything else near it in size or cost” (2017).
 Because of its clearly labeled knobs, the Model One creates a good user experience.
 People who purchase this radio can benefit from music without the stress of figuring out a rock-shaped speaker system.

 Farm Design Inc. (2017).
 Tivoli Model One Radio.
 Product Development Projects.
 Retrieved from http://www.farmpd.com/product-development-projectst/henry-kloss